piorpiedev/BackupUSB/README.md

 #### First run

-> The program gets first executed, creates an empty config, and suggests to the user a newly generated key pair
+> The program gets first executed, creates a default config, suggests a randomly generated key pair (the public key is added to config automatically) and the config editor is opened

 #### Encryption

 > Backups the exceed the backup amount get deleted (oldest first) | Set it to -1 to disable
 >
-> The file is created (`data/[TIMESTAMP].bk`), and 64 bytes at the start are skipped for the macsum
+> The file is created (`[DESTINATION]/[TIMESTAMP]`), and 64 bytes at the start are skipped for the macsum
 >
-> The preencrypted header is written to file, as well as the data itself, that gets encrypted as the same time as it's archived (in order to avoid any possible file recovery)
+> The pre-encrypted header is written to file, as well as the data itself, that gets encrypted as the same time as it's archived (in order to avoid any possible file recovery)
 >
 > The macsum of the rest of the file (both encrypted header AND data) is finally written at the start of the file